vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 Reddi, architecture 2.0 a ripoff from karpathys software 2.0. but reddi!
 Karpathys recently announced software 3.0!
 Where's the update?
 Get with the times!
 Natural language will be used to generate architectures.
 The googling moonshot.
 These people don't appreciate systematic engineering.
 It's all just a blob for them and they don't wish to interact with the abstractions.
 -->

+I have collected many model-isms from Prof. Reddi's course and placed them in the [addendum of this article](#addendum).

 ## A Better Path